TomC333/Conway-Life-Game/README.md

 - [ ] Basic implementation of Conway's Game of Life.

-Upcoming Features in the Next Update:
-- [ ] Color options for cells.
-- [ ] Adjustable cell size from GUI.
-- [ ] Infinite grid support.

 ## Contributing 🤝
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: